avril-m-harder/PEQG_2026_graph_QC/README.md

 4. **panacus**.
 Based on the PanKmer assessment, let's say we've gone ahead with construction of a graph with Minigraph-Cactus, with Gulf_A_HAP1 selected as the primary reference sequence, or the backbone of the graph.
 Typically, assessments of a graph are done on a whole-genome level, but we'll use a single chromosome GFA file as an example.

    Panacus is a great program for getting a sense of the diversity represented in a graph.
 It requires a config file, where you can define the analyses you'd like to run.
-For example, the below config file will direct panacus to:
+For example, the below config file will direct Panacus to:

 	<details>
 	<summary>